 Shannon advises clients on compliance with the physician self-referral (“Stark”) law and the Anti-Kickback Statute.
 She also works with health care providers to conduct compliance audits and internal investigations and prepares voluntary disclosures to the U.S. Attorney’s Office, U.S. Department of Health and Human Services’ Office of Inspector General (“OIG”), or Centers for Medicare & Medicaid Services when an investigation finds potential violations of law.
 Clients rely on Shannon to help them implement corporate integrity agreements (“CIAs”), to create new compliance policies and procedures, and to conduct compliance program effectiveness reviews and gap analyses to review existing compliance programs for consistency with OIG provider compliance guidance and industry best practices.
 She has defended health care providers in sealed qui tam cases, including developing defense strategies and leading settlement discussions with the U.S. Department of Justice (“DOJ”).
-Additionally, Shannon advises on clinical research matters, school-based Medicaid issues, provider-based status matters, and 340B drug program compliance and management.
+Additionally, Shannon advises on exclusion issues, provider-based status matters, and matters relating to beneficiary inducements.

 Shannon served as Chief Compliance Officer for a health system in Cincinnati from 2012 to 2013; as Senior Counsel in the Office of Counsel to the Inspector General (“OCIG”) of the U.S. Department of Health and Human Services (“HHS”) from 2003 to 2006; and as an Assistant General Counsel for the Commonwealth of Massachusetts, Division of Medical Assistance (the Massachusetts Medicaid Agency) from 1997 to 2003.